TAB - Trump Asking Bid

 A minimum response in a lower-ranking suit on the Two Level other than that bid by the opener.
 The lowest range is generally 9-10HCPs, but may vary with the bidding system used by the partnership.

-Two Spades Response to a Weak Two Heart Opening
+Two Spades Response to a Weak 2 Hearts Opening

-This method was suggested by Mr. Alvin Roth when the opening Weak Two Hearts opening meant anywhere from 9 to 12 high card points.
+This method was suggested by Mr. Alvin Leon Roth when the opening is a Weak Two in Hearts, and promises values anywhere from 9 to 12 high card points.
 If this is the partnership agreement, then the 2 Spades first response is forcing and the opener must continue to describe the holding more accurately.

 A term to describe a hand with two suits of four or more cards, but generally not applied to 4-4-3-2 distribution.
 Another definition is a holding with one suit of more than four cards and another suit of more than three cards.
 Traditionally the term used to be described as a holding with at least five cards in each of two suits.
 A 5-4 distribution is generally referred to as a semi-two-suiter.